Lots of Regulations to Comply With

 It’s difficult to take a coordinated approach to education procurement because of the five CoPEs in various locations throughout the country.

-There are numerous issues within the supply chain because each procurement center operates individually, so there isn’t much coordination between all of them.
+Numerous issues exist within the supply chain because each procurement center operates individually, and there isn’t much coordination between them.

-There is a rather complex approvals process, and it takes a long time to procure good and services and complete orders.
+There is a rather complex approvals process, and procuring goods and services and completing orders takes a long time.

-This is due in part, to the fact, that regulations require everyone to purchase products and award contracts to the lowest bidder so they get the lowest price for high value, but not necessarily the best quality goods, that could end up being cheaper over the long term.
+Thus, they get the lowest price for high-value goods but not necessarily the best quality goods, which could end up being cheaper over the long term.

-Schools, and especially higher-education facilities, need to be particularly transparent in all of the procurement process.
+Schools, especially higher-education facilities, need to be particularly transparent in the procurement process.

 Not Enough Skilled and Experienced Procurement Staff Members